Code-Institute-Submissions/CitiesInCountries/documentation/CinC - User Experience and Design.md

 ### Is the Technology Appropriate?
 A website using HTML 5, CSS 3, JavaScript, a noSQL Database, and 5 API's is an appropriate way to provide a single display of a lot of disparate information.

 It does what no CV, nor Diploma, nor LinkedIn Profile can do.
-It offers irrefutible evidence of my current knowledge and skill level, as well as a clear indication of my potential as a programmer.
+It offers irrefutable evidence of my current knowledge and skill level, as well as a clear indication of my potential as a programmer.

 ### Why are We So Special?
-Showcasing the use of multiple data sources, API's and displaying them in a coherent and clear manner on a intuitive and easy-to-use Dashboard shows I have potential as a programmer, even though I've a lot more to learn.
+Showcasing the use of multiple data sources, API's and displaying them in a coherent and clear manner on an intuitive and easy-to-use Dashboard shows I have potential as a programmer, even though I've a lot more to learn.

 In addition, beyond attending the Code Institute course I frequently attend additional on-line courses to further my knowledge, and putting this knowledge to good use on the milestone projects.